Cosmo-Tech/cosmotech-api-python-client/docs/DatasetApi.md

 Run a query on a graph instance and return the result as a zip file in async mode

-Run a query on a graph instance and return the result as a zip file in async mode
+Run a query on a graph instance and return the result as a zip file in async mode Note: This endpoint is activated only if `csm.platform.twincache.useGraphModule` property is set to true

 ### Example